jokonardi/jokonardi/README.md

 ---

 ## 📩 Let's Build Something Together!
-Are you looking for a **technical partnership**, architectural review, or exploring an innovative project together?
+Are you looking for a **technical partnership**, an AI architectural review, or exploring an innovative project together?
 I am always happy to connect with developers, visionaries, and businesses worldwide.

 - 💬 **Instant Chat:** Connect directly via [WhatsApp (+62 838-4163-2837)](https://wa.me/6283841632837)
 - 📧 **Business Inquiry:** Drop an email at [admin@kimpuler.com](mailto:admin@kimpuler.com)